How to Make a Simple JavaScript Quiz — SitePoint

 myQuestions.forEach( (currentQuestion, questionNumber) => {

-// here goes the code we want to run for each question
+// the code we want to run for each question goes here

 });